RokLenarcic/clj-rest-client/README.md

 The endpoint definition is a list or vector (in this example a list), which contains the following:

 - a symbol, name of a function to be declared
-- an optional spec that is applied to the conformed parameter list
+- an optional Malli schema that is applied to the parameter map such as `{:arg1 ... :arg2 ....}` where keys are argument names
-- an argument vector; must contain alternating parameter names and parameter specs.
-The vector may contain symbol `&`, all argument specs following the symbol are added as kw-varargs on the generated function with provided specs wrapped in `nilable`.
+- an argument vector; must contain alternating parameter names and parameter schemas.
+The vector may contain symbol `&`, all argument schemas following the symbol are added as kw-varargs on the generated function with provided schemas wrapped in `:maybe`.

 - an optional non-vector expression that evaluates to a map, defaults to `{}`, contains additional properties for returned request map, it can use parameters in the definition

-In this example, the spec applied to parameter list `[id time]` will be `(s/& (s/cat :id pos-int? :time inst?) any?)`.
+In this example, the schema applied to parameter list `[id time]` will be `[:and [:tuple pos-int? inst?] any?]`.

 Due to optional parts of the definition, the following definition is also legal: